bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-07-09-Mindfulness_Harvard_2026_07_09.md

     <img src="https://d.l3n.co/XnNXMP.png"/>
 </div>

-The key idea seems to be basing oneself on physical reality.
+The key idea seems to be

+* basing oneself on physical reality.

+* not judging one's experience.